TriKro/rsb-content/part5-generative_product_research/solution-interview.md

 The primary goals of solution interviews are to:

-* Define the minimum features needed to solve a previously identified problem
+* Define the minimum features needed to solve a previously identified problem.
-* Have a found price the customer is willing to pay (to check that you can build a business around it)
+* Have a found price the customer is willing to pay (to check that you can build a business around it).

 For smaller $ value products, you may want to perform some kind of a smoke test instead.
-A solution interview is a useful way to prepare a smoke test, or to understand why a smoke test didn't pass your research hypothesis.
+A solution interview is a useful way to prepare a smoke test or to understand why a smoke test didn't pass your research hypothesis.

 For a larger $ value product, the solution interview may feel like a consultative sale.
 Nonetheless, it's primarily a research tool to help adjust or customize a product to real customer needs.